diyscif/diyscif/scif-thesis.md

 ## Why Shipping Containers?

-Global logistics infrastructure is designed from the ground up for the 8 x 8.6 x 20 ft dimensions of the standard shipping container.
-Building a SCIF inside these confines allows it to be transported to any point on the globe discreetly, cheaply, and quickly.
+Global logistics infrastructure is designed from the ground up for the 8 x 8.6 x 20 ft dimensions of the standard-size shipping container.
+Building a SCIF inside these dimensions allows it to be transported to any point on the globe discreetly, cheaply, and quickly.
 Shipping containers have become commodity hardware, easy to procure and customize.
 Furthermore, they come with excellent structural properties that allow them to provide a high-level of physical security and load-bearing capacity.
 So called "high-cube" containers are another foot higher than the standard shipping container dimensions, with 9.6 ft height, providing ample headroom to install proper sound attenuation and ventillation.
-Using a shipping container to manufacture a standardized SCIF unit means building on a stable and highly reliable platform that is easily deployed and reused in any part of the world. [@logan_braun_2019]
+Using a shipping container to manufacture a standardized SCIF module means building on a stable and highly reliable platform that is easily deployed and reused in any region of the world. [@logan_braun_2019]

 ![Outside View of SCIF Container Module with Doors Open](images/rendering_front_open.png){height=40%}